ippeiishi/PicoPicoDerby/Assets/Document/RaceInstruction.md

 Real-time Information Retrieval: For any query, first consult the [PROJECT_TECHNOLOGY_STACK].
 a.
 Version-Specific Queries: When a query relates to a component listed in the stack (e.g., Firebase Auth features, Unity API), the real-time web search MUST prioritize documentation and community discussions specific to the defined version.
 b.
 General Problem-Solving: For general issues (e.g., error messages, algorithmic problems), a search may target broader, more current sources.
 However, any proposed solution MUST be analyzed for compatibility with the [PROJECT_TECHNOLOGY_STACK] before being presented.
 The primary goal is to provide solutions that are valid for the project's environment, not just the latest available technology.
-RACE_VISUALIZATION_MODEL: The race visualization system is based on a layered approach to create a dynamic 3D perspective effect.
-a.
-Foreground Curve System: Stationary UI elements (e.g., rails) are curved in place.
-Their curvature is determined by the overall race progress (e.g., distance remaining to goal).
-This creates the illusion of the entire track bending.
-b.
-Background Curve System: Scrolling background elements (e.g., furlong poles within `Container_MovableBG`) are curved to match the foreground.
-The Y-position of the entire `Container_MovableBG` is dynamically adjusted each frame.
-This adjustment is calculated by:
-    i.
-Identifying the screen-space X-position of the furlong pole nearest to the center of the view. ii.
-Sampling the precise Y-coordinate of the foreground rail's bottom bezier curve at that corresponding X-position. iii.
-Applying the sampled Y-coordinate (with an initial position offset) to the `Container_MovableBG`.
-This ensures the background elements perfectly trace the foreground curve as they scroll past, creating a cohesive and realistic visual effect.

 [RACE_LOGIC_SPECIFICATIONS]
 // --- PRIORITY_DECLARATION ---
 // The rules within this [RACE_LOGIC_SPECIFICATIONS] section, especially